MeexReay/minceraftOS/README.md

 Finally, you can forget all above and use just `[ -d data/mine ] || ./mkmine.sh; sudo ./mkiso.sh`

-## How to burn ISO on disk
+## How to burn ISO to disk

-To burn iso use:
+To burn live-cd iso to disk use:

 ```
 sudo dd if=/path/to/minceraftOS.iso of=/dev/<disk_id> status=progress
 ```

 To find out your `<disk_id>` (ex. sda), use `lsblk` or `fdisk -l`

+Now there is no read-write mode, only live-cd

 ## How to use